Simone Marchesi

 Profile

 Simone Marchesi (Laurea, University of Pisa; M.A.
 University of Notre Dame, Italian Studies; Ph.D.
-Princeton University, Comparative Literature) is Associate Professor of French and Italian.
+Princeton University, Comparative Literature) is Professor of French and Italian.

 His main research area is the dialogue with classical and late-antique texts engaged by medieval Italian writers, especially Dante, Petrarch, and Boccaccio.
-Published work on medieval authors includes two monographs: Stratigrafie decameroniane (Olschki, 2004), Dante and Augustine: Linguistics, Poetics, Hermeneutics (UToronto Press, 2011), and several articles and chapters in collections.
-He is the current editor of the Electronic Bulletin of the Dante Society of America (EBDSA).

 Teaching Interests